-From logos to packaging, from brochures to websites, Design Center has worked on a variety of projects, each specifically targeted to address the goal and personality of an individual client.
+From logos to packaging, and brochures to websites, Design Center has worked on a variety of projects, each specifically targeted to address the goal and personality of an individual client.

 To learn more, visit Design Center online.